TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies-part-2.md

 ## Wavetable Synthesis 🌊

-In previous code blocks, we computed samples using `sin(...)`.
+In previous code blocks, we computed samples using `sin()`.
 But what if we wanted to compute something more complex?
-Do we really just reverse the Fourier theorem and sum a bunch of sine signals?
+Do we really just reverse the Fourier theorem and apply additive synthesis on a bunch of sine signals?
+It turns out there's a better way.

-A more efficient approach to synthesis is to interpolate over pre-generated values, sacrificing a bit of memory for faster runtime performance.
+A more efficient approach is to interpolate over *pre-generated values*, sacrificing a bit of memory for faster runtime performance.
 This is known as **wavetable synthesis** or **table-lookup synthesis**.
 The idea is to pre-generate one cycle of the wave (e.g. a sine) and store it in a lookup table.
 Then when generating samples for our audio, we would look up the pre-generated samples and derive intermediate values if necessary (via interpolation).

 This is akin to preparing a cheat sheet for an exam, but you're only allowed to bring one sheet of paper—space is precious.
 You decide to only include the most crucial equations, key points, and references.
 Then when taking the exam you refer to the cheat sheet for ideas, connect the dots, and combine them with your thoughts to form an answer.